Paternity in Michigan

 After Paternity is Established

 Once paternity has been established, the legal issues to be resolved are similar to those a divorcing couple faces.
 The parents or the court must resolve custody, parenting time, child support and other financial issues.
 There are some variations, though.
 For example, when the parents complete an Affidavit of Parentage, initial custody is automatically granted to the mother unless the parents agree otherwise in writing or a court grants custody to the father.

 However, a father whose paternity has been established has the same right to parenting time, and even to petition for custody, as a father whose parentage was established automatically by virtue of his marriage to the child’s mother at the pertinent time.

 Likewise, a non-custodial parent—mother or father—has the same obligation to pay child support as a non-custodial parent after divorce, and the child support calculation is the same.

 A Michigan Paternity Lawyer Can Help Protect Your Rights

-Whether you’re a mother attempting to collect child support from a man you believe to be the father of your child, you’re a father who wishes to establish paternity and build a relationship with his child, or paternity has already been established and you are looking to resolve issues of custody, visitation and child support, Sharp & Storm, PLLC can help.
+Whether you’re a mother attempting to collect child support from a man you believe to be the father of your child, you’re a father who wishes to establish paternity and build a relationship with his child, or paternity has already been established and you are looking to resolve issues of custody, visitation and child support, Sharp & Associates Law Firm can help.

 Get the supportive guidance you need to make good decisions for your future and your child’s.